 Back: Sgt.
-Jim Adkins, Jailer Ozell Covington Jr., Sgt.
-Daniel Caswell, Diversion Crew Supervisor Glen Love, and Deputy Travis Hughey.
+Jim Adkins, Sgt.
+Daniel Caswell, Jailer Ozell Covington Jr., Jailer Sawyer Wilson, Diversion Crew Supervisor Glen Love and Jailer Lawrence Pivonka.

-(Not Pictured: Nurse Barbara White and Jailer Sawyer Wilson )
+(Not Pictured: Nurse Barbara White, Librarian Melissa Ferguson, Jailer Andrew Turner and Jailer William Sorsby )

 The Jail Division has a staff of 22 jailers and 1 nurse.
 The jail is managed by Jail Administrator Lt.
 Jennifer Matejicek.
 There are also two Sergeants, who provide additional supervision for the jail staff.
 Every jail officer must meet the requirements for licensing as a jailer through the TCLEOSE.